Otteri/mumbler/readme.md

 1) Discord bot
 2) Chat bot

-Discord bot handles communication with discord.
-It forwards user inputs for the chat bot.
-Chat bot processes inputs, generates an output and passes it back for the discord bot, which shows the output for use.
+Discord bot reads user inputs from a Discord chat service.
+It forwards user inputs for the Chat bot agent.
+The agent processes inputs, generates an output and passes it back for the discord bot.
+Then discord bot writes the result to char.
-Communication between these processes has been implemented using pipes.
+Communication between these processes have been implemented using pipes.

 # Usage
 Mumbler can be started with following command: `$ python main.py`